Kentaro-Furukawa/Active-Record-Dashboard/README.md

 ## Behind the scene

-You may want to know what is going in the backend of this application, but here are some explanation of the flow behind.
+You may not need to know what is going in the backend of this application, but here are some explanation of the flow behind.

 ### Where and how the records and other data stored?
 When you start the application, it will check if the necessary directories exist, if not, creates accordingly.